 The map is automatically created with reasonable defaults.

 Adding a Map Layer

 When wireframe maps are created, they are independent of other maps in the plot window.
 For example, creating a wireframe map while a contour map is present in the plot window yields two separate maps, each with its own set of axes and scaling parameters.
 To create a single map with the contour map on the wireframe map, select both maps by clicking the Home | Selection | Select All command.
 Overlay the maps using the Overlay Maps command.

 Alternatively, you can add the contour map directly to the existing wireframe map by creating the contour map using the Home | Add to Map | Layer | Contour command.
 This automatically adds the contour map to the existing wireframe map axes.

-Wireframes cannot be overlaid with other wireframes or on raster-based maps such as 3D surfaces, image maps, and shaded relief maps.
+Wireframes cannot be overlaid with other wireframes, point cloud layers, or on raster-based maps such as 3D surfaces, color relief maps, and base (raster) layers.
 Wireframes can be overlaid with contour maps and other map types.

 The wireframe properties contains the following pages:

 The map properties dialog contains the following pages: